 - 1. Explain the significance of important people, places, events, concepts, processes, and themes. - 2.
 Summarize and critically engage with significant historical arguments and debates. - 3.
-Based on original research, and using evidence from primary sources, formulate a logical and persuasive historical argument, in a formal essay format, and use this argument to engage with relevant scholarship in the field. - 4.
-Critically reflect on the major people, events, and processes that shaped the mysteries and conspiracies, and assess their contributions to historical change and continuity. - 5.
-Critically reflect on their own progress and development in the context of the course and assess the utility of the historical discipline in their personal, academic or professional trajectory.
+Summarize and critically engage with multiple primary sources. - 4.
+Based on original research, and using evidence from primary sources, create a logical and persuasive historical argument, in a formal essay format, and use this argument to engage with relevant scholarship in the field.

+5. Critically reflect on the major people, events, and processes that shaped the history of Tudor and Stuart England and assess their contributions to historical change and continuity.

+6. Critically reflect on their own progress and development in the context of the course and assess the utility of the historical discipline in their personal, academic or professional trajectory.